Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 SIEM are software and services providing real-time view and analysis of the activity on networks or machines.
 They can receive and monitor metrics and data from network hardware and applications.
+SIEM helps correlate events that occurred on a monitored network.
 They generate alerts and notifications on potential issues for continuous monitoring.

+Popular SIEM solutions are :
+- **Splunk** : big data information gathering and analysis tool, installed locally or as a cloud-based solution
+- **ELK** (Elastic Stack) : collection of open-source SIEM tools for storage, search and analysis
+  - **Elasticsearch** : search engine for query and analytics
+  - **Logstash** : log collection and normalization
+  - **Kibana** : dashboard for data visualization
+  - **Beats** : endpoint collection agents
+- **ArcSight** : SIEM log management and analytics software for compliance reporting (HIPPA, SOX, ...)
+- **Graylog** : open-source SIEM with enterprise edition focused on compliance, IT operations and Devops

 ## VoIP (Voice over IP)